xingzewu24/RoboJuDo-hdmi/docs/policy.md

 RoboJuDo support both `deepmimic` and `decoupled_locomotion` of the official repo, implemeted as `AsapPolicy` and `AsapLocoPolicy`.

-We fully reproduced the original repository, including keyboard mapping:
+We fully reproduced the original repository, including keyboard and joystick mapping:
 - `i` to make the robot the initial position
 - `o` to emergence stop the robot